Summer in Warsaw: things to do in Warsaw in the summertime

 Outdoor live recitals of Chopin music at the Museum and Park at the birthplace of Frederic Chopin in the village of Żelazowa Wola

-Every Saturday and Sunday from May until September.
+Every Saturday and Sunday from May until the end of September.
 Location: Chopin Museum and Park, 96-503 Sochaczew, Żelazowa Wola 15 (50 km west of Warsaw), online tickets.
-One-hour concerts on Saturdays and Sundays: 12 pm and 3 pm.
+30-minute concerts on Saturdays and Sundays: 12 pm and 3 pm.
 Admission to the recitals is included in the admission ticket to the Park.
 The concerts are open-air.
 If you are not sure if it is worth going there, read our article with photos from a trip to Żelazowa Wola: Żelazowa Wola – the birthplace of Frederic Chopin, and… one of the most beautiful parks in Poland.
 And here you will find our tips for visiting Żelazowa Wola – the birthplace of Frederic Chopin.

 Warsaw Zoo